daattali/beautiful-jekyll/_posts/2016-12-22-principal-component-analysis.md

 ![Data Set](/img/pc1.png)

 Imagine that the green circles are the data points of a data set.
 In order to find the direction of maximum variance, fit a straight line in the data set where the data is most spread out.
-A vertical line with the data points projected on to it will look the diagram show below.
+A vertical line with the data points projected on to it will look like the diagram show below.

 ![Data Set](/img/pc2.png)